 Sadly, some babies die suddenly and unexpectedly during their sleep for no explainable reason.
 This is called Sudden Infant Death Syndrome (SIDS).
 Parents of multiples need to be particularly vigilant as multiple birth babies are more likely to be born premature or have a low birth weight and are therefore at a higher risk of SIDS.

 Unfortunately we don't know why some babies die of SIDS.
 However, we do know that placing a baby to sleep on their back reduces the risk, while exposing a baby to cigarette smoke or overheating increases the risk.
-For more details on reducing the risk of SIDS please look at the Lullaby Trust website and on our factsheet.
+For more details on reducing the risk of SIDS please look at guidance on the Lullaby Trust website, their factsheet on safer sleep and on our safer sleeping factsheet.
 Remember that SIDS is rare, so don’t let worrying about it stop you enjoying your babies’ first few months.
 But do follow the advice to reduce the risks as much as possible.